Undergraduate Programs

 Top Pick for Students With an R&D Mindset

-Earn a bachelor’s degree, with online options, in a well-integrated electrical and computer engineering program at one of the best-bang-for-the-buck universities in the nation.
-Learn to think analytically, answer the big questions and work on anything from wearable medical devices, smart phone apps and computer chips to massive smart grids, cybersecurity and driverless cars.
+Earn your bachelor’s degree—on campus or online—in well-integrated programs: Electrical and Computer Engineering, Computer Science and Engineering, or Software Engineering.
+At one of the nation’s top value universities, learn to think analytically, answer the big questions and work on anything from wearable medical devices, smart phone apps and computer chips to massive smart grids, cybersecurity and driverless cars.

 Academics

-As the world’s technology advances at a rapid pace, the lines between electrical engineering and computer engineering have blurred.
-And, in an interconnected world, hardware and software in complex systems must work together seamlessly.
-Thus, undergraduates in ECE earn a Bachelor of Science in Electrical and Computer Engineering or a BS in Computer Science & Engineering.
+As technology continues to evolve at a rapid pace, the boundaries between electrical and computer engineering are becoming increasingly blurred.
+In today’s interconnected world, complex systems demand seamless integration between hardware and software.
+That’s why undergraduates in the ECE department pursue a Bachelor of Science in Electrical and Computer Engineering, Computer Science and Engineering, or Software Engineering.

 Core classes are interactive and incorporate discussion, one-on-one help, hands-on activities and real-life team projects.